§ Trust Spanning Protocol (TSP) Specification

 with respect to VID_local

-, or the pair of the VIDs are in a verified state.
-Note that because of the asynchronous nature of TSP messages, such state is also not always synchronized between the two endpoints.
-Their relationship table is not guaranteed to be always accurate.
+.
+We say the pair of VIDs are in a verified state.
+Note that due to the the asynchronous nature of TSP messages such a state is not always synchronized between the two endpoints.
+Their relationship tables are not guaranteed to be accurate.

 Since endpoints may reuse VIDs, an endpoint may have relationships <VID_a, VID_b>